mtl/svg2mod/README.md

  * Drawings should be to scale (1 mm in Inscape will be 1 mm in KiCad).
  * Paths are supported.
    * A path may have an outline and a fill.
 (Colors will be ignored.)
-   * A path may have a hole, defined by another path.
+   * A path may have a hole, defined by an interior segment within the path (see included examples).
 Sometimes this will render propery in KiCad, but sometimes not.
-   * Paths with multiple holes may not work at all.
+   * Paths with multiple holes or filled areas within holes may not work at all.
  * Groups may be used.
  * Layers must be used to indicate the mapping of drawing elements to KiCad layers.
    * Layers must be named according to the rules below.
+   * Drawing elements will be mapped to front layers, and mirrored elements will be mapped to back layers in a separate module (see --front-only option).
  * Other types of elements such as rect, arc, and circle are not supported.
    * Use Inkscape's "Path->Object To Path" and "Path->Stroke To Path" menu options to convert these elements into paths that will work.